We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many insurance carriers cover drug tests if it’s performed within a hospital for medical purposes, like an inpatient stay or an emergency room visit.

-The main difference between a hair follicle drug test and a urine drug test is the window of detection.
+The main difference between a hair drug test and a urine drug test is the window of detection.

 A urine drug test is used to test for drug use over the three days preceding the test.
-A hair follicle drug test is the only drug test that can detect repeated drug use up to 90 days prior to the test.
+A hair drug test is the only drug test that can detect repeated drug use up to 90 days prior to the test.

 This is possible because drugs present in the bloodstream actually become a part of hair cells as the hair grows.
 The sweat and sebum present on your scalp may also play a role in drug presence in existing strands of hair.